omkarjoshi1989/MyBdayCalendar/README.md

 Future Implementations:
 * delete entry from list
 * Recycler with Card UI layout
-* store all entries in file / hosting website storage
+* store/fetch all entries in file / hosting website storage